-Field Impacts Mitigation Measures Responsible for Monitoring Indicator Frequency of Monitoring Cost and Source of Consult businesses and institutions regarding operating hours and factoring this in work schedules.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Increase workforce in front of critical areas such as institutions, place of worship, business establishment, hospitals, and schools.
+Consult businesses and institutions regarding operating hours and factoring this in work schedules.
 Ensure there is provision of alternate access to businesses and institutions during construction activities, so that there is no closure of these shops or any loss of clientage.
 Ensure any damage to properties and utilities will be restored or compensated to pre-work conditions.
-Implementation Funds Socio-economic status Manpower will be required during the 30-months construction stage.
+Socio-economic status Manpower will be required during the 30-months construction stage.
 This can result to generation of contractual employment and increase in local revenue.
 Thus potential impact is positive and long- term.
 Employ at least 50% of labor force from communities in the vicinity of the site.
 This will have the added benefit of avoiding social problems that sometimes occur when workers are imported into host communities, and avoiding environmental and social problems from workers housed in poorly serviced camp accommodation.
 Secure construction materials from local market.
 Construction Contractor Employment records; Records of sources of materials Records of compliance to Bangladesh Labor Law of 2006 and other applicable standards Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Cost for implementation of mitigation measures responsibility of contractor.
-Other existing amenities for community welfare Although construction of subproject components involves quite simple techniques of civil work, the invasive nature of excavation and the subproject sites being in built-up areas of Faridpur pourashava where there are a variety of Obtain details from pourashava nature and location of all existing infrastructure, and plan excavation carefully to avoid any such sites to maximum extent possible; Integrate construction of the various infrastructure subprojects to be conducted in Faridpur (roads, water supply, etc.) so that different infrastructure is located on opposite sides of the road Construction Contractor Utilities Contingency Plan Number of complaints from sensitive receptors Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage Cost for implementation of mitigation measures responsibility of contractor.
+Other existing amenities for community welfare Although construction of subproject components involves quite simple techniques of civil Obtain details from pourashava nature and location of all existing infrastructure, and plan excavation carefully to avoid any such sites to maximum extent possible; Construction Contractor Utilities Contingency Plan Number of complaints from Visual inspection by PIU and supervision consultants on monthly basis Cost for implementation of mitigation measures responsibility of contractor.